Samuel Kwesi Oppong: Music and concert party

-SK Oppong & Osofo Dadzie
+SK Oppong and Osofo Dadzie

 Oppong played a drag queen on the "S. K. Oppong Drama Group's" first TV appearance in the play "Aku Sika" which was performed on the popular drama and storytelling show "Anansekrom" (Ananse Town) in 1972.
 The play was written by Nana Kwame Ampadu and received popular acclaim during this first performance.
 The S.K.
 Oppong Guitar Band also took part in Jatokrom, a GTV Concert Party production which was managed by Nana Bosompra II.
-Realising the potential of drama and storytelling to educate, entertain and inform, GBC-TV negotiated with the S. K. Oppong Drama Group to become the resident theatre and drama group.
+Realising the potential of drama and storytelling to educate, entertain, and inform, GBC-TV negotiated with the S. K. Oppong Drama Group to become the resident theatre and drama group.
 The name was then changed to Osofo (Pastor/Rev) Dadzie Drama Group to reflect the virtues and cautionary message of one of the main characters - The Pastor/Priest/Rev Minister - who usually summarised the central message of each play at the end.
 The late Nana Bosompra II had assumed the role of producer, director and writer for the Osofo Dadzie group with Joris Wartenberg as the creative director.
 Veteran Ghanaian actress - Grace Omaboe (Maame Dokono) - who later found fame with Obra was the group's scriptwriter.

 Osofo Dadzie plays essentially translated popular Ghanaian oral narratives and everyday occurrences into dramatized performances.
 Oppong remained the leader of Osofo Dadzie for many years after this remarkable transformation in the group's fortunes.
 The group provided Sunday evening entertainment on television to millions of viewers for 17yrs.
 Oppong played many lead roles in Osofo Dadzie and was often cast as a man of virtue and noble character.
 The group's drama performances were hugely popular on GTV between the 1970s and 1990s.

 The broader objective of Osofo Dadzie was to “expose the evils of Ghanaian society,” which included political corruption, nepotism, and bribery.
 This subtle attack on the integrity of some notable figures did not sit well with some public officials who made several attempts to kill off the program.
 Osofo Dadzie plays were performed in the Akan language.
-The actors spoke mostly Twi, Fante and Akuapem.
+The actors spoke mostly Twi, Fante, and Akuapem.
 The main rival Akan drama group at the time was Obra.
 Key themes of Osofo Dadzie plays were centred around the virtues of honesty, integrity, kindness, patience, forgiveness, endurance, modesty, unity, etc. Oppong often sang during his drama performances and occasionally played the guitar.
 Some of his co-stars in the group include Nathaniel Frimpong Manso (Osofo Dadzie), Asonaba Kwaku Darko (Super OD), Kwadwo Kwakye, Fred Addai, Kingsley Kofi Kyeremanteng (Ajos), Mercy Offei, Bea Kissi, Jane Ackon (Mama Jane), Akua Boahemaa, Helena Maame Adjoa Pieterson (Adjoa Pee), Louisa Debra (Mama Lee) among others.
 Oppong assumed leadership of the Kantata Drama Group when Osofo Dadzie finally disbanded in 1989.